giantswarm/kong-app/README.md

 Testing includes creation of `Deployment`, `Service`, and `Ingress` resources to check if reconciliation works as intended.

-To execute tests on your machine, obtain a copy of the [dats.sh](https://github.com/giantswarm/app-test-suite/releases/download/v0.2.2/dats.sh) helper script and a chart archive (`helm pull https://giantswarm.github.io/giantswarm-catalog/kong-app-2.5.0.tgz` or build an archive with your changes using [`app-build-suite`](http://github.com/giantswarm/app-build-suite)), then execute
+To execute tests on your machine, obtain a copy of the [dats.sh](https://github.com/giantswarm/app-test-suite/releases/download/v0.2.4/dats.sh) helper script and a chart archive (`helm pull https://giantswarm.github.io/giantswarm-catalog/kong-app-2.5.0.tgz` or build an archive with your changes using [`app-build-suite`](http://github.com/giantswarm/app-build-suite)), then execute

 ```
 ./dats.sh -c kong-app-2.5.0.tgz
 ```

+Please check out file [`.ats/main.yaml`](.ats/main.yaml) for some additional hints configuring app-test-suite.

+### Manual testing

+The repository includes resources to test this chart and chart upgrades in directory [`tests/manual`](tests/manual).

 ## Security Policy